jmclaren7/AutoManage/ReadMe.md

   * SafeExtensions - Comma seperated list of file extensions to allow the script to identify as media
   * FileSizeThreshold - Size in MB, if a subfolder is larger than this after media inside it was moved the folder wont be deleted.
 	While scanning, If a file is smaller than this it will be skipped
-  * LogLevel - 0=Disable logging, 1=Enable Logging
+  * LogLevel - Deside how the script does logging...
+    * 0 = Disable logging
+    * 1 = Enable logging
-  * FileDelete - After a file has been copied to its destination: 0=Do nothing, 1=Recycle original, 2=Delete original
+  * FileDelete - After a file has been copied to its destination...
+    * 0 = Do nothing
+    * 1 = Recycle original
+    * 2 = Delete original
+  * RunFileBot - When to run FileBot...
+    * 0 = Never
-  * RunFileBot - 0=Never, 1=If match is found in matches file, 2=Always
+    * 1 = If match is found in matches file
+    * 2 = Always

 ## Known Issues/Notes
 * Always running filebot (RunFileBot=2) will cause it to run on files that have not been identified as either movie or episode, effect it unknown.